-Probably our most popular material, Antique Heart Pine is very old pine with a tight grain pattern and very dense heartwood.
-Most of our heart pine comes out of joist material that was salvaged from old textile mills across the southeast and midwest.
-When the Pine trees were harvested originally they were likely already several hundred years old, meaning the growth rings had been compressed into tight concentric circles creating very dense wood.
-These trees were harvested around the beginning of the 20th Century, when the American Southeast was covered in old growth Long Leaf Pine.
+Our most popular hardwood flooring material is Antique Heart Pine.
+These trees were first harvested around the beginning of the 20th century when the southeast was covered in old growth Long Leaf Pine.
+The tight grain pattern and dense heartwood are the recognizable traits of this wood.
+Most of our heart pine comes from joists salvaged from old textile mills across the southeast and midwest.
+When the trees were harvested, they were likely several hundred years old, and the growth rings had been compressed into tight concentric circles.
+This compression over time created extremely dense wood.
 Once harvested the wood with the highest density was milled into support material for roofing and flooring.
-The Heart Pine that we have at Evolutia can range in age from 200-600 years old from the time that the trees were saplings to now.
+The Heart Pine we offer ranges in age from 200-600 years old from the time that the trees were saplings to now.

-Oak is also what most of our beams are made of too.
-We have two different styles of old oak beams: rough sawn, which have circle saw marks and are rough cut; and hand hewn, the more popular of the two, this timber was hand cut over 100 years ago with nothing more than an axe and an adze.
-These beams can be used in a number of different applications, our favorite are ceiling beams and timber frames, but the sky is the limit on what we can make out of them.
+Most of our beams are made of oak as well.
+We have two styles of old oak beams: rough-sawn, which have circle saw marks and are rough cut; and hand-hewn.
+This timber was hand cut more than 100 years ago with nothing more than an ax and an adze.
+These beams can be used in a number of different applications.
+Our favorite are ceiling beams and timber frames, but the sky is the limit on what we can make out of them.

-Evolutia also works with other materials from time to time including hickory, chestnut, walnut, maple, cedar, and really anything else that comes in the door.
-On top of all of the materials we have in stock on site, we also do mill work on provided material.
-If someone has an old tree or other reclaimed material that they would like for us to process for them, that is something we can do.
-We love helping turn that old barn on your property into new beams in your home, or taking the tire swing tree from your front yard to create beautiful new flooring.
-No job is too big or too small, and we always love a good story.
+We offer other wood species from time to time, including Hickory, Chestnut, Walnut, Poplar, Maple, and Cedar.
+Additionally, we can millwork provided material.
+If you have an old tree or other reclaimed material that you want to be processed, we can assist you.
+We would love to help turn that old barn on your property into new beams in your home, or take the tire swing tree from your front yard and create beautiful new flooring.
+No job is too big or too small, and we always love a good story!